 - Avoid skipping meals.

 - Make sure you’re not lacking vital vitamins and minerals.
 Consult with a doctor to see if you’d benefit from dietary supplements.

-pro tip: mix things up
+Pro tip: Mix things up

 Stress can take a toll on our bodies.
 If you’re feeling stressed or burnt out, you’re likely going to feel a little emotional.

 There are many reasons you may experience stress.
 For example, when major life events or big changes occur, you’re inevitably going to feel the stress — no matter how well you plan for it.

 Grief is a varied, complicated, and messy thing.
 Grieving the loss of someone is one of the hardest things that we all universally go through.
-So if you’re not feeling yourself, or your emotions don’t feel the same, that’s normal.
+So if you’re not feeling yourself, or your emotions don’t feel the same, that’s typical.